zzertexx/GPS-Tracker/README.md

 1. Order components from Bill of Materials and 3D Print case
 2. Solder electronics and assembly into case
 3. Insert SIM-Card with cellular data over 2G
-4. github.com/AndruPol/nrf52832-recover - setup programmer
-5. Push firmware into nRF52832 + **place your parameters in "modem.h" line 5 and 8**
+4. place your parameters in firmware "modem.h" line 5 and 8
+5. Open Firmware via nRF connect in VS Code using Add existing application
+6. Add build configuration: board: nRF52dk_nRF52832
+7. Wait for build -> connect to board via SWD: github.com/AndruPol/nrf52832-recover

-## Feautures
+## Features
 * Button to Sleep/Wake
 * LED indicator of work status
 * BLE advertising for future app